Do YOU Need a Universal Studios Japan Express Pass?

 Super Nintendo World™ is the newest attraction at Universal Studios Japan.
 It opened in March 2021 and it’s immensely popular.

-To try and control the crowd levels, USJ operate what’s known as a timed-entry system to Super Nintendo World, and, while it’s still possible to access this without an Express Pass – by buying the new Super Nintendo World + Studio Pass from Klook (see more about that in a couple of paragraphs), going on the USJ app as soon as you get through the doors, or, by moving very fast when the gates open, if you don’t get that ticket, it’s a very busy day or, you’re a bit late, you might miss your chance.
+To try and control the crowd levels, USJ therefore operate what’s known as a timed-entry system to Super Nintendo World™, and, while it’s still possible to access this without an Express Pass (see our box below, or our detailed breakdown on how to get timed entry to Super Nintendo World for details on how you do this) if it’s a very busy day or, you’re a bit late, you might miss your chance.

-However, when you buy certain Express Passes you not only get a timed-entry slot to enter Super Nintendo World, and also get to jump the queue on the two Mario-themed rides Yoshi’s Adventure and Mario Kart: Koopa’s Challenge which can be very long.
+However, when you buy certain entry passes or Express Passes you not only get a timed-entry slot to enter Super Nintendo World™, but also get to jump the queue on at least one of the two SNW-themed rides Yoshi’s Adventure and Mario Kart: Koopa’s Challenge™, queues for these can be very long.

 The Best Passes for Super Nintendo World™ are…

-The New Klook Studio Pass with SWN Entry.
+The Klook Studio Pass with SWN Entry.

 Not surprisingly these are selling out the day they go on sale as it allows guaranteed entry for about AU$30 more than the base prices, so if you want one, get in fast.

-Do note though, the pass isn’t available every day.
+This pass isn’t available every day.
 I asked Klook why this is and they told me they get their allocation from USJ and if all the times are already allocated the SWN+ pass isn’t available.
 If you don’t see it listed then that’s what’s happened, if you do see it – snap it up quickly.

 2. Are You Going For Harry Potter?